HammadsGit/video-interface-player/README.md

 # *Video Player*

-A small video player created in C++ by a team of 5 developers is a software application designed to play video files on a computer.
+A small video player created in C++ by working in a team of 5 developers.
+Its is a software application designed to play video files on a computer.

 ## Startup
 * On startup, you will be asked to either provide the app with videos.
 You can press **Open File** or **Open Folder**, or quit the app and provide the path to a folder of videos as a command-line argument.